pengwynn/compass_formalize/README.md

     relative_assets = true

 __New__ in version 0.0.5
-If you don't need to support IE6 and/or IE7 you can add the following to your file before your @import "formalize"
+If you don't need or want to support IE6 and/or IE7 you can add the following to your file before your @import "formalize"

 If you're using SCSS syntax, in your stylesheet:

-    $legacy-support-for-ie6 = false;
+    $legacy-support-for-ie6: false;
-    $legacy-support-for-ie7 = false;
+    $legacy-support-for-ie7: false;
+    @import "formalize";

  or if you're using indented (Sass) syntax

-    $legacy-support-for-ie6 = false
+    $legacy-support-for-ie6: false
-    $legacy-support-for-ie7 = false
+    $legacy-support-for-ie7: false
+    @import "formalize"

-This will not add in the IE 6 and IE 7 css hacks and extra classes
+This will not add the IE 6 and IE 7 css hacks and extra classes to the formalize css.
+You don't need the JS libraries either as the are for IE 6 & 7 also.

+To remove legacy support for webkit and firefox and experimental  support for opera, microsoft, and khtml css see: http://compass-style.org/reference/compass/support

 And we're all set!